Photo by Martin Zwick/age fotostock

-Located around an hour northeast from Reykjavík and part of the famed Golden Circle tour (along with Gullfoss), the Geysir springs consist of around a dozen or so hot water blowholes, including the eponymous Geysir, which has given its name to other geysers around the world.
-The most popular blowhole though, is called Strokkur, principally because it regularly—every few minutes, usually—spouts its boiling water up to 30 metres (100 feet) into the air.
-It’s still worth looking around at the other pools though, even if they haven’t erupted for years or even decades, since they still usually offer interesting colours and bubbling geothermal activity.
-There’s also a hotel, souvenir shop, café and related exhibition at the site.
+Located about an hour northeast from Reykjavík and part of the famed Golden Circle tour (along with Gullfoss), the Geysir hot springs area consists of around a dozen hot water blowholes, including the eponymous Geysir.
+The Strokkur blowhole is the most popular, principally because it regularly (every few minutes, usually) spouts its boiling water up to 100 feet into the air.
+It’s still worth looking around at the other pools, even if they haven’t erupted for years or even decades, since they usually offer interesting colors and bubbling geothermal activity.
+The site also has a hotel, souvenir shop, café, and a related exhibition.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 What a great experience this was.
 I had never seen a geyser before and this was just WOW.
 The day was not the best of day.
 It was very windy, cold, raining but people were still there waiting patiently for it to explode.
 And what an explosion, very loud.
 We were all waiting there with camera covered in plastic, ready to get the moment.
 It's happening so fast that a few times I missed it.
 We traveled with kids and we made sure they were stuck to us.
 Not a kid friendly place but not dangerous if you are paying attention.
 Across the street from it there is a restaurant, gift shop and a hotel.

 On the same route as Gullfoss Waterfall and Thingvellir National Park, you'll find one of Iceland's premiere geysirs.
 Be careful not to touch the waters, it won't be a good ending if so.
 I would suggest keeping children close to you, or even holding them while you view the geysir.
 The explotions happen every few minutes and are a sight to see.